nisadefneAKSU/CS58010-Scalable-Learning-Systems/README.md

 ## Overview

 **G-FedALA** (Graph-Aware Federated Adaptive Local Aggregation) is a novel federated graph learning algorithm that extends [FedALA](https://arxiv.org/abs/2212.01197) (AAAI 2023) to the graph domain.
-Built on the [OpenFGL](https://github.com/xkLi-Allen/OpenFGL) framework, G-FedALA addresses the unique challenges of federated learning on graph-structured data by incorporating graph-structure similarity into the aggregation process.
+Built on the [OpenFGL](https://github.com/xkLi-Allen/OpenFGL) framework, G-FedALA addresses the unique challenges of federated learning on graph-structured data by integrating graph-structure awareness into the server-side aggregation process.

 ### Key Idea

 In standard federated learning, statistical heterogeneity across clients degrades the performance of the global model.
 While FedALA addresses this through adaptive local aggregation on the client side, G-FedALA goes further by:

-1. **Client-Side**: Using Adaptive Local Aggregation (ALA) to learn personalized mixing weights between global and local head parameters
+1. **Client-Side**: FedALA-based adaptive local aggregation using loss-driven, element-wise mixing of local and global model parameters.
+Clients compute graph embeddings locally and share them with the server.
-2. **Server-Side**: Incorporating graph-structure similarity (via graph embeddings) into the aggregation weights, enabling structure-aware model fusion
+2. **Server-Side**: Structure-aware aggregation that combines parameter similarity and graph-embedding similarity to weight client contributions.

 ---